michaelwangcode/learn-express/README.md

 Add it to the app by using the app.use(functionName) function at the top of the file.

 If you only want the function to be accessible to a specific route, you can pass it as a parameter instead.

+&nbsp;

+## Rendering Static Files

+You can easily render static files (HTML files that don't change) by using the express.static("public") function.

+Create a "public" folder in the project directory and